Nastel/tnt4j-streams/README.md

   of maps into `voutParser` and first map (child) entry `slpAttributes` has value map entry `transactionType`, the rest - not.
 But we want all produced snapshots to have field `transactionType` and to have value defined in first child.
 Locator `^.child[0].transactionType` allows us to access that wanted value from first child (in case current child entry is the first one, field value is simply remapped to itself).
-Meanwhile parser `vinParser` can access `voutParser` produced snapshots field `transactionIndex` value since they both "are under" same parent parser `TransactionParserEnhanced`.
+Meanwhile, parser `vinParser` can access `voutParser` produced snapshots field `transactionIndex` value since they both "are under" same parent parser `TransactionParserEnhanced`.

   When two or more stacked parsers produces related sets of activity entities (having same count of child entities), it may be useful to